ahmedali8/amazon-clone/README.md

 To run this app you need to run functions backend on your local host

-1. install all the dependencies in the functions folder(backend) and run this command `npm install`
+1. install all the dependencies in the master folder as well as functions folder(backend) and run this command `npm install`

 2. Go to functions folder and run this command